-Mallinckrodt has a diverse portfolio of branded and generic medicines used in the treatment of pain.
+Mallinckrodt has a diverse portfolio of medicines used in the treatment of pain.
 Millions of patients face acute and chronic pain every day, and we are proud that our products can help ease this pain and allow many of these patients to keep their jobs, be a part of the lives of their families and friends, and remain productive members of society.

 Today, we face two distinct pain-related healthcare issues:

 According to a 2011 Institute of Medicine (IOM) report, more than 100 million adults in the United States live with chronic pain, costing the economy an estimated $560 to $635 billion annually.1 Pain affects more individuals than diabetes, coronary heart disease and cancer combined,2 with more than one-quarter of Americans over age 20 reporting a pain condition.3